Z-yiwei/TDPS-Project/README.md

 # TDPS-Project
-This is the code repo for the TDPS-Project (Design and Implementation of a Multifunctional Quadrotor for Autonomous Task Execution) at Glasgow College, UESTC.
+This is the code repo for the TDPS-Project (Design and Implementation of a Multifunctional Drone for Autonomous Task Execution) at Glasgow College, UESTC.

 ## Team Members and Contributions